jonlee836/websites/opencv webinterface/README.txt

-How to setup and work on the COSMONiO Opencv Web Interface.
+How to setup and work on the Opencv Web Interface.

 REQUIREMENTS